A popular supplement for anxiety, l-theanine from green tea is often promoted as a miracle solution for mood and sleep.

 People often take l-theanine supplements for anxiety, and studies do back up this claim somewhat.
 But l-theanine is more than just a ‘chill pill’, as you will see from the research on inflammation and brain health.

 In tea, l-theanine makes up about 1 -2% of the dry weight of the leaves.
-It is true for both black and green teas, with different tea varieties containing different amounts.[ref]
+This is true for both black and green teas, with different tea varieties containing different amounts.[ref]

 On average, a cup of tea contains about 25mg of l-theanine.
-Interestingly, l-theanine takes away some of the bitter taste of caffeine through binding to the taste receptors for umami, a savory taste.[ref]
+Interestingly, l-theanine takes away some of the bitter taste of caffeine by binding to the taste receptors for umami, a savory taste.[ref]

 In the brain, l-theanine binds to glutamate receptors.
 But l-theanine doesn’t have as strong an affinity to the receptor as glutamate, so it doesn’t replace it entirely.
 Instead, it somewhat inhibits glutamate reuptake and increases brain levels of GABA.[ref]
 GABA acts as an inhibitory neurotransmitter, putting the brakes on brain excitement.